Plymouth Argyle F.C.: Support

 Plymouth Argyle fans are known collectively as the Green Army.
 The No.12 shirt has been reserved for the Green Army as the 12th man for many seasons.

 Argyle fans are often referred to as "Janners", the unofficial nickname used to describe residents of Plymouth.
 The 1940s saw the club attract the highest average attendances, with the largest ever being recorded in the 1946–47 season, when an average of 23,290 fans watched each game.
 Attendances remained fairly strong until the start of the 1980s, when, in the 1984–85, an average of just 537 attended each game, the lowest in the club's entire history.
 Albeit, the decline in attendances was notable throughout the entirety of English football during this period as they were some of the foremost decades of Football hooliganism.

 During this period, a hooligan firm named The Central Element emerged as a gang in the mid-1980s.
 It was set up by a group of 16-to-18-year-old friends from Plymouth who used to frequent pubs in Stonehouse and the city centre.
 The name was decided by founding members and makes reference to Central Park, where many encounters with rival firms took place.
 At the time, there was already an established hooligan element attached to Argyle, older men who later became known as the A38s.
 TCE had an all-male membership, aged 15 to 45, who followed Argyle home and away.
 Many held season tickets, but their interests were more about what happened off the pitch than on it.
 The group attempted to gain a reputation amongst larger firms whose teams were much, much higher up the football violence league, including Millwall's Bushwackers, Cardiff's Soul Crew and West Ham United's Inter City Firm.

 Today, the club's main base of supporters are those from the city of Plymouth but also from Cornwall to the west, and Devon (of which Plymouth is a historical part).
 The "Devonport End" is where the most vocal supporters watch the game.

 Since the 2021–22 season, The Janner Song has been played before every home game.
 A survey conducted by Football Fans Census in 2003 confirmed that Plymouth Argyle supporters consider their main rival to be Exeter City.
-The two clubs first met in a competitive fixture in 1908 when in the Southern League The club's traditional rivals are fellow Devon sides Exeter City and Torquay United; other less intense rivalries exist with Swindon Town, Portsmouth, Millwall, Bristol City and Bristol Rovers.
+The two clubs first met in a competitive fixture in 1908 when in the Southern League The club's traditional rivals are fellow Devon sides Exeter City and Torquay United; other less intense rivalries exist with Swindon Town, Portsmouth, Bristol City and Bristol Rovers.